-2020 2019
+2022 2021

 £000 £000

-Loans receivable from Santander UK plc 1,559,641 1,562,855
+Loans receivable from Santander UK plc 1,364,946 1,482,910

 These borrowings are repayable as follows:

-These borrowings are repayable as follows: In less than one year 3,224 5,541
+In less than one year 10.470 3,354

-.
-1 1 3,224 5,541
+These borrowings are repayable as follows: 10.470 3,354

 Loans due from related parties represents an intercompany loan, generated as a result of the beneficial interest in the mortgage portfolio failing the derecognition criteria described in IFRS 9.
-The intercompany loan replaces the beneficial interest in the mortgage portfolio legally held by the Company, and represents the substance of the transaction for accounting purposes.
+The intercompany loan replaces the beneficial interest in the mortgage portfolio legally held by the Company and represents the substance of the transaction for accounting purposes.